maximilien/knfun/README.md

 Now when users access the URL for the `summary-fn` function they will (on average) see 50% the sync page (which takes a few seconds to reder) and 50% the async version which is instantaneous and asynchronously shows the tag cloud for the image features.

 # Next steps

-This initial demo will be presented at the IBM mini-theater at KubeCon San Diego on Thursday November 21st, 2019.
-Please stop by the IBM booth mini theater to see the exact time and to attend and chat afterwards.
+This initial demo was [presented](docs/kubecon-2019-sandiego.pdf) at the IBM mini-theater at KubeCon San Diego on Thursday November 21st, 2019.
 Additionally, there are three immediate next steps I would like to see for v2 of this demo:

 1. Improve the UI output for the `SummaryFn`.
 In particular making it more dynamic and usable for live demos.
-2. Show more `kn` features like revisions and scaling and how to traffic split between different revisions, e.g., deploy updates to `TwitterFn` and have `SummaryFn` access different revisions.
-3. Use Knative's eventing to refresh the `SummaryFn` page automatically when new tweets are available.
+2. Use Knative's eventing to refresh the `SummaryFn` page automatically when new tweets are available.
 This assumes a Twitter API Knative importer and broker is available.

 # Participate